 To say that one entity is specifically dependent on another is to assert that the first entity is as a matter of necessity such that it cannot exist unless the second entity exists.
 BFO’s specifically dependent continuants are thus subject to what we might call the axiom of nonmigration: they cannot migrate from one bearer to another.
 Some dependent continuants seem, however, to be capable of such migration, as, for example, when you copy a pdf file from one computer to another.
 Clearly the pdf file is dependent on some bearer; for the pdf file to exist, there must be some physical storage device on which it has been saved.
 But equally clearly, the pdf file can be moved from one storage device to another.
 The very same pdf file can be saved to multiple storage devices, and thus it—the numerically identical information entity—can exist in multiple copies.

 To do justice to this and many similar phenomena BFO incorporates the category of generically dependent continuant, defined as a continuant that is dependent on one or other independent continuants that can serve as its bearer.
-More formally we define X as follows:
+More formally we define generic dependence as follows:

 a generically depends on b = def. a exists and b exists and: for some type B, b is an instance of B and necessarily (if a exists then some B exists)

-and define X on this basis:
+and we define generically dependent continuant on this basis:

 a is a generically dependent continuant = def. there is some b such that a is generically dependent on b